-Since 2005, the High Definition Television formats, 720p and 1080i, have entered the European satellite TV broadcasting market, with a wide offering of tens of HDTV channels provided by different Pay TV aggregators, as for instance Sky Italy with an offering of HDTV Sport channels.
+Since 2005, the High Definition Television formats, 720p and 1080i, have entered the European satellite TV broadcasting market, with a wide offering of tens of HDTV channels provided by different Pay TV aggregators, such as Sky Italy with an offering of HDTV Sport channels.

+The Italian ASO1 process, which started during 2008 in Sardinia, has been completed on July the 4th 2012 in Sicily.
+Terrestrial TV broadcasting in Italy is now all-digital!

-The current terrestrial TV broadcasting in Italy, although still mostly in standard definition format (SD), with a mixture of 16/9 and 4/3 aspect ratios and interlaced scanning, has progressed the offering of genuine HDTV services from the original trials in "all-digital" regions (i.e. areas where ASO has been already completed) to a more convenient amount.
-Thanks to the new frequencies made available in all-digital areas (70% of population at the end of 2010) Broadcasters have experienced SD/HD simulcast services, both up-scaling SD contents already available on standard TV transmissions and using genuine HD format.
-Recently some 3DTV trials have been announced and first 3DTV live transmissions have already taken place on Italian DTT in ASO area.
+Thanks to the new frequencies progressively made available in all-digital areas Italian broadcasters have experienced SD/HD simulcast2 services, both up-scaling SD contents already available on standard TV transmissions as well as using genuine HD format.
+Recently some 3DTV trials have been announced and first 3DTV live transmissions have already taken place on Italian DTT in all-digital areas.

-The vast majority of TV sets currently off the shelf are characterised by screen displays larger than 26 inches, with progressive scanning, panoramic view geometry (16/9) and compatible with HDTV formats.
+The vast majority of TV sets currently off the shelf are characterised by screen displays larger than 32 inches, with progressive scanning, panoramic view geometry (16/9) and compatible with HDTV formats and resolutions.